-I chose the Cateran Trail, which is divided between Perthshire & Angus, for my next hike, partly because it looks to be a fine route, but also because this area was the site of the happy honeymoon which was my introduction to central Scotland some years ago.
-Although the happy memories of this area have lasted longer than the marriage, I was drawn to explore it again.
+I chose the Cateran Trail, which is divided between Perthshire & Angus, for my next hike, partly because it looks to be a fine route, but also because this area was my introduction to central Scotland some years ago.

 The Cateran Trail is a 65 mile / 104km circular route which includes Strathardle as well as parts of Glen Shee and Glen Isla.
 The route is named after the bands of cattle thieves known as Caterans who previously brought terror to these glens.

 The Strathardle section I completed between Blairgowrie and Kirkmichael contains all the different types of terrain which this area is known for; various types of woodland, untamed heather moorland, rolling farmland pastures, and many burns feeding into the Ericht and Ardle rivers.

 Unfortunately for me, a recent event on the trail had left it a bit too churned up and muddy to complete at anything other than a very slow pace.
 If I had worn my boots and taken my gaiters, it would have improved things, but hindsight is a wonderful thing.
 Anyway here are a few photos of the varied section between Blairgowrie and Kirkmichael, which included a camp at Pitcarmick, to give you an idea of the route.

 These pictures give some indication of how lovely the trail is, but avoid the mud underfoot.
 At this point it began to rain heavily, so I pitched the tent quite early to dry out.

 I continued my hike the following morning down the lovely, verdant country lanes into Kirkmichael for a much needed hot breakfast.
 There I decided to return to this trail when it has had the chance to recover, and I can focus more on the lovely countryside and less on where I am putting my feet.